dontmindme369/ARIA/docs/FAQ.md

 It's designed to retrieve relevant context from your knowledge base for use with LLMs.

-### What makes ARIA different from other RAG systems?
+### What makes ARIA different from other cognitive architectures?

 **Unique Features**:
 1. **Quaternion Semantic Exploration** - Rotates embeddings in semantic space for broader coverage